 When buying a smartwatch with fitness trackers, you can always expect a higher price tag.
 However, these two watches sit in the mid-range area, offering great value for money.

-The Charge 5 option is approximately $179, whereas the Versa 3 sits at a higher price of $230.
+The Charge 5 option is approximately $179, whereas the Versa 4 sits at a lower price of $159.

 Though they perform similar functions, the Charge 5 is a better option for those on a budget.
 If you want to spend a little more and experience new features, the Versa 3 is an excellent watch to invest in.